binji/binji.github.io/posts/raw-wasm-making-a-maze-race-part-2.md

   </div>
 </div>

-I made the brick texture less noisy, compressed the textures, and ended a total of 256 bytes for both!
+I made the brick texture less noisy, compressed the textures, and ended up with a total of 256 bytes for both!

 ```wasm
 (data (i32.const 0x400)